"Missing some exercise for boxers"

 Best to turn this into a lesson on branding.
 Now I have said before that a brand name should convey certain qualities of the product that would make people want to buy it, literally have it jump off the shelf.
 This extensive list of brand names, for a specific product, provides some very good examples of what to do, or not to do, when choosing a brand name.
 Here is how the list shapes up.

-1. There are the well known brands, that have made their name by creating great upper clothing, as opposed to under clothing, so it's understandable that they would add their popular name to underwear and still keep it all respectable: Abercrombie & Fitch, Adidas, H&M, Versace, Perry Ellis, etc.
+1. There are the well known brands, that have made their name by creating great outer clothing, as opposed to under clothing, so it's understandable that they would add their popular name to underwear and still keep it all respectable: Abercrombie & Fitch, Adidas, H&M, Versace, Perry Ellis, etc.

 2. The next category would be for the edgier brand names.
 They are well known but have a subtext.
 They may do other clothing lines, but they are mainly known for underwear and their name reflects that - American Jock, Joe Boxer, Jockey, Spanx for Men etc.